FAA Part 107 Remote Pilot Exam Training

 - Understanding your Drone’s Systems – be confident using your drone’s software, controller, the DJI Go app, flight modes, critical settings and emergency procedures to save your drone and reduce the risk of an accident.
 Includes maintenance, record-keeping logs and Lithium battery safety

 - Flight Training – hands-on scenario-based drone training to conduct thorough site-assessments, plan for reducing risk, work as a team (Crew Resource Management) and fly practical exercises that build your skills.
 Practice your control inputs, reverse orientation and wind’s effect on flight and performance.
 Emphasis is on situational awareness and safety throughout the flight process.

-- Night Operations Training – coursework and practical training required by the FAA to fly under the 107.29 Daylight Waiver that allows night flying, including recognizing and overcoming visual illusions caused by darkness and understanding physiological conditions that may degrade night vision and reducing the risk of operating your drone at night.
+- Night Operations Training – coursework and practical training to get you proficient with night flying, including recognizing and overcoming visual illusions caused by darkness, understanding physiological conditions that may degrade night vision and reducing the risk of operating your drone at night.

 Are you ready to: